ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

     __{"fabricIndex": 1, "node": <1>, "endpoint": 1, "cluster": 8}__ is a binding for __LevelControl__ cluster.

-### Binding multicast devices using chip-tool for Windows/Linux
+### Groupcast binding to the group of remote endpoints using chip-tool for Windows/Linux
-Binding multicast allows to add all lighting devices to one multicast group.
-After that Light Switch can send multicast request and all of devices listening bound multicast group can run received command.
-It can be used to control more than one lighting device via single light switch at the same time.
+A groupcast binding allows light switch controls all devices running [Lighting-App example](../../lighting-app/nrfconnect/) and added to one multicast group.
+After that, Light Switch can send multicast requests, and all of the devices listening bound groups can run the received command.
+It allows controlling more than one lighting device via a single light switch simultaneously.

-ITo perform binding for group multicast you need to complete following steps:
+To run this example with binding for groupcast you need to complete following steps:

 1. Navigate to the CHIP root directory: